 I’m a retired travel agent.
-Recently, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.
+A few years ago, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.

-If I hadn’t been an agent myself, I probably would have hired one for my Ireland visit.
-Here are just some of the times when having someone working on your trip can be super helpful:
+If I hadn’t been a travel agent myself, I probably would have hired one for my Ireland visit.
+Here are just some (a dozen) times when having someone working on your trip can be super helpful:

 - Travel agents can guide an inexperienced traveler through taking a first trip overseas, when traveling to a destination where tourism is less developed or when the trip is to multiple cities.

 - An agent can help you out of jams should you miss a flight connection, face a canceled flight or need assistance when natural disasters strike that affect your plans.